Definition

 - Stagflation in the late 1970s:

 - The late 1970s saw rising inflation and unemployment in the United States.
-This phenomenon, known as stagflation, was previously thought to be impossible under Keynesian economic theory and the now-defunct Phillips curve.
+Previously, Keynesian economic theory and the now-defunct Phillips curve considered stagflation, a phenomenon, impossible.

 - Volcker was concerned in 1978 that the Federal Reserve would keep interest rates too low and raise them to 9%.
 Inflation, however, persisted.